River Valley Charter School

 Policy requirement: You must first contact those directly involved.
 For student concerns, begin by speaking with the head teacher.
 Communicate the complaint clearly and identify actions that could lead to resolution.

-Have you already spoken directly with the person involved (e.g., the head teacher or the individual responsible for the issue)?
+Have you already spoken directly with the person involved?

 1